Trance-0/DiceVisualize/README.md

 ## Problem settings

-When playing CoC & DnD, we often need to roll dices to determine the outcome of an action.
-However, human brain is not good at calculating the probability of the sum of multiple dices.
+When playing CoC & DnD, we often need to roll dice to determine the outcome of an action.
+However, the human brain is not good at calculating the probability of the sum of multiple dices.

 ## Solution

-This is a website that visualize the probability of the sum of multiple dices and some constants
+This is a website that visualizes the probability of the sum of multiple dice and some constants

-We want to analyze the distribution of the sum of multiple dices with some constants.
+We want to analyze the distribution of the sum of multiple dice with some constants.

 ### Monte Carlo Method

-Monte Carlo method is a computational technique that uses random numbers to solve mathematical problems.
+The Monte Carlo method is a computational technique that uses random numbers to solve mathematical problems.
 It is named after the Monte Carlo Casino in Monaco, where chance and randomness are central to the gameplay.

 We generate a draw from our desired distribution by using sun of independent draws.
 This would be used to evaluate correctness of our algorithm.